Vivian Campbell: Whitesnake

 During the supporting tour for the band's self-titled album, Campbell's wife was barred from traveling with the group, due to strife between her and Coverdale's wife Tawny Kitaen; this caused friction between Campbell and Coverdale.
 After the tour ended, the latter informed the rest of the band that the next Whitesnake album would be written by him and Adrian Vandenberg alone.
-Vandenberg, for his part, didn't want Campbell in the band.
-Instead he sought to be Whitesnake's sole guitarist.
-Campbell later remarked: "I knew deep inside that this wasn’t a band I would last in for too long."
+Vandenberg, for his part, didn't want Campbell in the band and sought to be Whitesnake's sole guitarist.
+Campbell later remarked: "I knew deep inside that this wasn't a band I would last in for too long."
 Eventually Campbell was informed by Whitesnake's tour manager that he'd been fired.
 He officially exited Whitesnake in December 1988, with David Coverdale citing musical differences.

 Campbell's relationship with Coverdale remained strained for many years after his departure, due to the way Coverdale handled his firing.
-It wasn't until 2008 when Def Leppard and Whitesnake toured together, that Campbell and Coverdale were able to sort out their past differences.
+It wasn't until 2008, when Def Leppard and Whitesnake toured together, that Campbell and Coverdale were able to sort out their past differences.
 Campbell remarked: "David was very apologetic, and pointed out that he was in this bad relationship, living in an ivory tower, having people do things instead of doing those things by himself. — All this belongs in the past.
 We are all good now."
 In 2015, Campbell joined Whitesnake on stage for a performance of "Still of the Night" in Sheffield, England.
 Campbell has stated, that he doesn't consider Whitesnake an important part of his career: "We were all great individually, but that lineup with those musicians never really gelled.
-It was fun at the time, and I was flattered to have been invited to be a part of the band, but it doesn’t mean an awful lot to me from a musical point of view."
+It was fun at the time, and I was flattered to have been invited to be a part of the band, but it doesn't mean an awful lot to me from a musical point of view."

 Lou Gramm, Riverdogs and Shadow King

-After leaving Whitesnake, Campbell would go on to play on Lou Gramm's second solo album, Long Hard Look.
-Though Gramm toured in support of the album, Campbell would not join him.
+After leaving Whitesnake, Campbell played on Lou Gramm's second solo album, Long Hard Look.
+Though Gramm toured in support of the album, Campbell did not join him.
 Now a free agent in the business, Campbell joined the group Riverdogs after being tapped to produce their first demo.
-As an official member of the band, he would contribute to their eponymous debut album in 1990.
+As an official member of the band, he contributed to their eponymous debut album in 1990.
 Campbell once again teamed up with Lou Gramm in 1991 to join Gramm's new band Shadow King.
 After a single eponymous album, one music video, and one live show, Campbell left the group to join Def Leppard.
-Shadow King soon disbanded following Campbell's departure as Gramm and bassist Bruce Turgon would return to Gramm's former band Foreigner.
+Shadow King soon disbanded following Campbell's departure as Gramm and bassist Bruce Turgon returned to Gramm's former band Foreigner.